wcaune/MacNOvADAQ/wake3am.md

 ### Error message keeps poping up when ending a run.
 Directly click "kill partitions" button on the left bar menu.

+### TDU near 3
+TDU Near 3 shows as defunct on ND timing status window in nd-vnc-01 On left bar menu, reset the TCR Monitor on ND.